Course name

 Personal statement

 Your personal statement might be the trickiest part of a Ucas application.
-While other universities place more importance on extracurricular activities, this isn't the case with Oxford or Cambridge – so the academic stuff really should fill most of it.
+While other universities place more importance on extracurricular activities, this isn't the case with Oxford or Cambridge – so the academic stuff really should fill most of your 4,000 characters.

 The good news is that generally Oxbridge have more information to base their decision on than most other universities (such as pre-interview tests, written work and interviews) so the personal statement may not be your only chance to shine.